Open Events

 Please read the FAQs we received during our recent Open Events below for more information

-By the time the students reach Year 10, Drama, Music and Dance will be available to study as individual GCSEs or equivalent qualifications as one of their two option subjects.
+By the time the students reach Year 10, Music and Dance will be available to study as individual GCSEs or equivalent qualifications as one of their three option subjects.

-We have a wide range of opportunities within the performing arts and we hope to expand this even further as we grow our curriculum.
-Current opportunities include Choir, Rock Band and from September 2023, we will be expanding this offer even further.
+We have a wide range of opportunities within the performing arts and we hope to expand this even further as we grow our school.
+Current opportunities include Choir, Music Club and Drama Club

 Students’ work should be showcased throughout the academy to inspire the rest of the community.
 We plan to grow the arts in the academy to offer textiles, ceramics and photography as part of the key stage three curriculum.
 We will look to expand the GCSE offering by the time the students reach Year 10.

-The library will be redecorated as part of the refurbishment plan for early 2023.
-This will include upgrades to the furniture and substantial investment in the library stock to ensure it provides a stimulating environment for our students to further develop their passion for reading and to provide a calm, purposeful environment for independent study.
+Our library has benefited from a considerable refurbishment during 2024.
+This included upgrades to the furniture, soft seating, lighting and decoration as well as a substantial investment in the library stock to ensure it provides a stimulating environment for our students to further develop their passion for reading and to provide a calm, purposeful environment for independent study.
+Students study in the library before and after school and benefit from book and reading clubs throughout the day.

-There are plans for a near £1 million investment in the site.
-This will ensure that many areas are refurbished (including new carpets and ceiling tiles), all toilet facilities are upgraded to ensure that both girls and boys have access to toilet facilities that are clean and safe.
-Further to this, the landscaping around the site will be improved to ensure there are more locations for outdoor seating and that some of the playgrounds are repurposed for a wider range of uses.
+We implemented a £1 million investment in the site which included internal and external paintwork, new carpets, ceiling tiles, lighting, an upgrade to all toilets to ensure that both girls and boys have access to facilities that are clean, modern and safe.
+WE also undertook considerable landscaping within the site to increase the number of outdoor seating locations and repurposed some of the playground areas for a wider range of non sporting uses.

 Being recognised for doing the right thing or pushing yourself to excel builds self-esteem and confidence.
 Ask any student here and they will mention the reward breakfasts (a full English breakfast served in the restaurant)!
 But we do more than reward ourselves with food.
 We reward Integrity, Courage and Imagination in our students with Achievement Points.
 Celebration and Good News assemblies, Stars of the Week, Mr Crow’s Golden Tickets, reward events and trips are regularly arranged across the academy.
 Great attendance, an amazing piece of work, showing respect, resilience or representing our academy are just some of the reasons for celebrating our students and their contributions to our community.